Here you will find out how to install the Door Armor Max Combo Kit that offers platinum level protection.

-As you will see in the this video, it is fairly easy to do:
+As you will see, it is fairly easy to do.

 The basic steps for installation of the Door Jamb Armor applications.
 Learn more about door jamb security plate.